 Overnight French toast casserole is a delicious way to prepare breakfast the night before.
-You’ll love this make ahead baked version of French toast, with no messy skillet or griddle to clean.
+You’ll love this make-ahead version of baked French toast, with no messy skillet or griddle to clean.

 We love French toast at our house!
 Ben likes to make it for the kids in the morning, using whole wheat bread soaked in lots of milk and eggs.
 Nice and easy, and healthy, too.
 With a sprinkle of cinnamon sugar and topped with fresh fruit, it’s a good alternative to the usual bowl of cereal.